-Subaru Outback owners have reported 49 problems associated with rear suspension (under the suspension category).
+Subaru Outback owners have reported 49 problems related to rear suspension (under the suspension category).

-Consumer has a 2002 Subaru Outback sport.
+The contact owns a 2002 Subaru Outback sport.
 While having the vehicle examined, the contact was informed that the sub frame had begun to rust and needed to be replaced.
 The vehicle was not serviced.
 The current and failure mileages were 152,000.
 Updated 05/09/12.
-It was 04/17/2012 when this rear suspension issue occurred.

 See all problems of the 2002 Subaru Outback.